 Huei Thamo - Oum Moung Temple - Khong Island (Wat Phou Cruise)Day 6

 Breakfast on board as we set sail for the village of Huei Thamo, minutes walk away from the hidden forest temple of Oum Moung.
-After the visit, our boat sets out for a cruise southwards while lunch is served on board.
+After the visit, our boat will set out for a cruise southwards while lunch is served on board.

-In late afternoon, our cruise continues into the wild paradise of the “4,000 islands” and arrive at Khong Island.
+In the late afternoon, our cruise will continue into the wild paradise of the “4,000 islands” and arrive at Khong Island.
 Then we’ll visit a traditional Laotian Village where the way of life has not changed in centuries.
-Dinner is served on board.
+Dinner will be served on board.

 Overnight on board

 Ban Veuthong – the “Niagara of the East – Xieng Di – Pakse (Wat Phou Cruise)Day 7

 Breakfast on the deck, while cruising to the small village of Ban Veuthong where you will board a small long-tail boat to Khone Island.
 After the visit, you will take a long-tail boat back to the mainland for lunch.